MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsShiftsPolicy.md

 ## SYNOPSIS

-Remove the TeamsShiftPolicy for a user.
+The `Remove-CsTeamsShiftsPolicy` cmdlet removes a previously created TeamsShiftsPolicy.

-Note: the command will return immediately, but the Teams application will not reflect the update immediately.
-The Teams application may need to be open for up to an hour before changes are reflected.
+Note: A TeamsShiftsPolicy needs to be unassigned from all the users before it can be deleted.

 ## SYNTAX